-- When the panel is armed in the Stay Mode (see Section 3.5 "Function Keys"). - When the panel is armed without entry delay (see Section 3.4 "[] [9] Arming Without Entry Delay"). - When the panel is armed with an access code and a Delay type zone is NOT tripped during the exit delay.
+- When the panel is armed in the Stay Mode (see Section 3.5 "Function Keys"). - When the panel is armed without entry delay (see Section 3.4 "[\] [9] Arming Without Entry Delay"). - When the panel is armed with an access code and a Delay type zone is NOT tripped during the exit delay.

 The automatic bypass prevents the user from having to manually bypass interior type zones when arming at home.
 This zone is typically used for interior protection devices, such as motion detectors.
+Do not program stay/away zones to be global zones.